Jim Bankoff: SB Nation and Vox Media

 As an angel investor for SB Nation, Bankoff led the company's first round of financing.
 He became its chairman and chief executive officer (CEO) in January 2009.
 He expanded SB Nation's network and number of writers.
 In November 2011, Bankoff co-founded Vox Media as the parent company for SB Nation and The Verge.
 As Vox Media's chairman and CEO, Bankoff pursued growing the company through acquisitions.
 He oversees the company's media brands.

 Accolades

 In 2015, Bankoff was included in Washingtonian's list of the "100 Top Tech Leaders" in Washington, D.C., and ranked number 18 on Business Insider's "Silicon Alley 100" list of the "coolest, most inspiring people in the New York tech industry".
 He was also included in The Hollywood Reporter's list of "The 35 Most Powerful People in New York Media" in 2016.
 Bankoff ranked number 67 on Mediaite's list of the most influential figures in media in 2017.

 Personal life

-Bankoff and Diane Elson, who founded the rug design company Elson&Company in 1998, married on April 26, 2003.
+Bankoff and his wife Diane Elson (founder the rug design company Elson&Company in 1998), married at the Wesleyan Methodist Church at Harbour Island on April 26, 2003.
 Bankoff is a fan of the New York Yankees.